yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-If we consider HTML, its first few bytes which contain the `<head>`, enable the document to be committed and the critical resources to be requested is of the highest priority.
+If we consider HTML, its first few bytes which contain the `<head>`, enable the document to be committed and the critical resources to be requested are of the highest priority.
 At the same time, especially for long HTML files which go beyond the initial viewport, the last few bytes which are required to finish constructing the DOM, but are not required for the initial rendering, are of lower priority.